NestAway/efk-stack/README.md

 # Note: Kibana dashboard can be accessed by proxying Cluster IP of the kibana service or by using the load balancer url created by your cloud service provider.

 ```
+# Note about Elasticsearch plugin for Fluentd

+`fluent-plugin-elasticsearch-1.9.2.1.gem` used while creating Fluentd docker image is built from the forked version of the original repository to make it compatible for `Elasticsearch > v5` -> https://github.com/NestAway/fluent-plugin-elasticsearch/tree/v1.9.2.1